vmware/container-service-extension/docs/cse3_1/RBAC.md

 # Role Based Access Control (RBAC)
 <a name="DEF-RBAC"></a>
-## CSE >= 3.0 with VCD >= 10.2
+## CSE 3.1 with VCD 10.3, 10.2

-CSE >= 3.0, when connected to VCD >= 10.2, leverages the RBAC that comes with VCD's feature [Defined Entity framework](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-0749DEA0-08A2-4F32-BDD7-D16869578F96.html) for Native and Tkg clusters.
+CSE 3.1, when connected to either VCD 10.3 (or) VCD 10.2, leverages the RBAC that comes with VCD's feature [Defined Entity framework](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-0749DEA0-08A2-4F32-BDD7-D16869578F96.html) for Native and Tkg clusters.
 [RBAC for Enterprise PKS clusters](#old RBAC) remain as-is.

 _Note: The RBAC in this section refers to the roles and rights required for the tenants to perform the life cycle management of kubernetes clusters.
-It does not have anything to do with the RBAC inside the kubernetes cluster itself._
+It does not have anything to do with the RBAC inside the kubernetes cluster itself.

 <a name="grant-rights"></a>
 ### Grant rights to the tenant users